gmoshe27/ConvertTimeZone/Readme.md

 LocalTime | A DateTime object that respresents the local time after any modifications UtcTime | A DateTime object that represents the UTC time based on the local DateTime TimeZone | A TimeZone object that represents the timezone used for all conversions

+Tab completion is supported for the `-TimeZone` parameter

 ### Examples
 Call `Convert-TimeZone` to convert between any two named time zones.